Johnnie Johnson (RAF officer, born 1915): List of air victories

 Johnson's wartime record was 515 sorties flown, 34 aircraft claimed destroyed with a further seven shared destroyed (three and one shared victories), three probable destroyed, 10 damaged, and one shared, destroyed on the ground.
 All his victories were fighters.
 As a wing leader, Johnson was able to use his initials "JE-J" in place of squadron code letters.
 He scored the bulk of his victories flying two Mk IXs: EN398/JEJ in which he shot down 12 aircraft and shared five plus six and one shared damaged, while commanding the Kenley Wing; MK392/JEJ, an L.F Mk.
 IX, 12 aircraft plus one shared, destroyed on the ground.
 His last victory of the war was scored in this aircraft.
 Johnson ended the war flying a Mk XIVE, MV268/JEJ.
 His post-war mount was MV257/JEJ; it was the last Spitfire to carry his initials.

 The ability to verify British claims against the British' main opponents in 1941 and 1942, JG 26 and JG 2, is very limited.
 Only two of the 30 volumes of War Diaries produced by JG 26 survived the war.
 Historian Donald Caldwell has attempted to use what limited German material is available to compare losses and air victory claims but acknowledges the lack of sources leave the possibility for error.

-A list of the 34 individual victories.